How To Make Your Bedroom A Sweat-Free Zone Even In The Heat Of Summer

 At that point, it seems too early to use one of your few beloved windows to install a window air-conditioning unit or to switch on the central A/C full blast.
 I personally try to hold out as long as I can for Mother Earth (and yes, my wallet), but those first few evenings are unbearable after a cool spring.

-So I did an experiment this year.
+So I decided to do an experiment.
 The weather in New York has been downright wonky, swinging days with temperatures that vary by 20-degree increments.
-One day it's 90 and the next it's 60—and I know it's been similar in other parts of the country and world, too.
+One day it's 90 and the next it's 70—and I know it's been similar in other parts of the country and world, too.
 In the same way you change out your winter wardrobe, change your summer bedroom with the following seven wellness tips:

 1. Make sure you have blackout curtains.